grundstein/grundstein/README.md

 ##### suggestion

-we use a digitalocean floating ip, this will allow us to setup a separate pod, prepare it, and then just reassign the ip address to the new version.
+we use a digitalocean floating ip, this allows us to setup a separate pod, prepare it, and then just reassign the ip address to the new version.

 by leaving a number of old pods alive, we can also rollback easily.

 all of this without touching dns.

 ##### TODO: